Which city is cheaper, San Diego or Cleveland?

 Cleveland gets a good bit of rain this time of year.
 In July, Cleveland usually receives more rain than San Diego.
 Cleveland gets 4 inches (101 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 The autumn brings many poeple to Cleveland as well as San Diego.
+Many visitors come to Cleveland in the autumn for the shopping scene and the music scene.
 Also, most visitors come to San Diego for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In October, Cleveland is generally much colder than San Diego.
-Temperatures in Cleveland average around 56°F (13°C), and San Diego stays around 68°F (20°C).
+Daily temperatures in Cleveland average around 56°F (13°C), and San Diego fluctuates around 68°F (20°C).

 The sun comes out a lot this time of the year in San Diego.
 In the autumn, Cleveland often gets less sunshine than San Diego.
 Cleveland gets 165 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.